-Note: This isn’t a detailed iOS vs Android comparison but simply covers the experience of the switch.
+Note: This isn’t a full iOS vs. Android comparison but merely covers the experience of the switch.

 If you’re not someone who could live with it, you shouldn’t get the iPhone.

-The user interface is impressive except for the homescreen.
-I definitely feel that iOS should bring in more flexibility and customizability to the homescreen.
-In addition, in course of my usage of the device, I observed some annoying (precisely illogical) restrictions with iOS.
+The user interface is impressive except for the home screen.
+I feel that iOS should bring in more flexibility and customizability to the homescreen.
+Also, in the course of my usage of the device, I observed some annoying (precisely illogical) restrictions with iOS.
 You’ll get to know about them as you read on.

-At present, I have 45+ apps installed on my iPhone 6S but I really don’t see a difference in performance of the device.
-In contrast, if you do the same with your Android device, you will definitely observe slowing down of the device (except for the cases when you force stop the applications and manage the processes manually)
+At present, I have 45+ apps installed on my iPhone 6S, but I don’t see a difference in performance of the device.
+In contrast, if you do the same with your Android device, you will observe slowing down of the device (except for the cases when you force stop the applications and manage the processes manually)

-Here’s, yet another recommended speed test video to get a better idea on real life performance differences between the Nexus 6P and the iPhone 6S Plus.
+Here’s, yet another recommended speed test video to get a better idea of real life performance differences between the Nexus 6P and the iPhone 6S Plus.
 (Credits – PhoneBuff)

-So, if you are ready to compromise Android’s flexibility and customizability, iPhone would prove to be a better device in terms of performance and battery life (at least in my case).
+So, if you are ready to compromise Android’s flexibility and customizability, iPhone would prove to be a better device regarding performance and battery life (at least in my case).

 As per the specifications, an iPhone comes packed with a battery with lower energy capacity.
 In contrast, an Android smartphone offers a much larger battery.
 So, who’s the winner here?

-Well, we can’t directly give the edge to an iPhone because there are a lot of different Android smartphones (thousands of varieties!) to compare with.
+Well, we can’t directly give the edge to an iPhone because there are a lot of different Android smartphones (thousands of varieties!) to compare.
 So, we’ll refer to an example for a better conclusion.

 For instance, the Google Pixel XL packs a 3450 mAh battery and at the same time the iPhone 7 Plus packs a 2900 mAh battery.
-A common user may think of the Pixel XL as the better choice, but in spite of having a less battery capacity, the iPhone 7 Plus still keeps up with the Pixel XL giving an equivalently good battery life.
+An ordinary user may think of the Pixel XL as the better choice, but in spite of having a less battery capacity, the iPhone 7 Plus still keeps up with the Pixel XL giving an equivalently good battery life.